Matt Berry: Music videos

 Berry starred in the video for the Super Furry Animals song "Run-Away" (2007), directed by Richard Ayoade.
 Other appearances include the videos for "Reset" (2011) by London-based experimental band Three Trapped Tigers and "What Are You Like" (2017) by Irish band Pugwash.

 Personal life

-In contrast to the boisterous and unhinged characters he is known for playing, Berry has been noted as intensely shy and introverted; he rarely discusses his private life in interviews and avoids promotional events unless he is contractually obliged to attend them.
+In contrast to the boisterous and unhinged characters he is known for playing, Berry has been noted as shy and introverted; he rarely discusses his private life in interviews and avoids promotional events unless he is contractually obliged to attend them.
 His social media profiles are dedicated solely to updates on his work.
-He was seen having dinner and partying all night in Soho with actress Charlie Brooks in 2016, but the pair did not comment on the tabloid reports and no more updates were ever given.
-Berry previously lived in London, but confirmed in an April 2017 interview with The i Paper that he had recently "moved to somewhere with a bit more space" before asking the interviewer not to name the place in the article.
+He was seen having dinner and partying in Soho with actress Charlie Brooks in 2016, but the pair did not comment on the tabloid reports and no more updates were given.
+Berry previously lived in London.
+In an April 2017 interview with The i Paper he said that he had "moved to somewhere with a bit more space" before asking the interviewer not to name the place in the article.